9 Easy Ways to Improve Your Website Better (in 2023)

 Is something displaying incorrectly on your blog or homepage?
 Are your blog website buggy and full of errors?
 Or got outdated themes and plugins?

-The new year 2023 is a great time to improve your website.
-Basically, when you look at your blog all the time, it’s easy to block out things like broken images/links, javascript errors, or other issues.
+The new year 2024 is a great time to make your blog better.
+Basically, when you look at your blog all the time, it’s easy to block out things like broken images/links, JavaScript errors, or other issues.

 But for the first time, visitors aren’t going to ignore those issues, and neither are search engine bots as they attempt to crawl or index your site.